-Hunchback, high rounded shoulders, forward head posture – these are three of the key signs you might have a condition known as Upper Crossed Syndrome.
+Hunchback, high rounded shoulders, a forward head posture and winging of the scapulae (shoulder blades) – these are four of the key signs you might have a common condition known as Upper Crossed Syndrome (or Upper Cross Syndrome).
 Often a result of excessive time spent scrolling or typing, UCS strikes when the muscles behind the neck and shoulders become overactive and strained, while the chest muscles become short and tight.

-Unfortunately, it’s an all too common condition we see at the clinic.
-However, with the right treatment and exercises, you can improve your posture and alleviate your symptoms.
+However, UCS needn’t be your cross to bear.
+With the right treatment plan, you can improve poor posture and alleviate your symptoms.
 Read on for everything you need to know about tackling Upper Crossed Syndrome.

-The muscular imbalance (shortening of chest muscles, weakening of upper back and neck muscles) affects the position of the head, shoulder girdle and spine, and can result in pain, headaches, and reduced range of motion.
-Presentation includes:
+The muscular imbalance (short, tight muscles in the chest and weak muscles in the upper back and neck) in Upper Crossed Syndrome affects the position of the head, shoulder girdle and spine, and can result in pain, headaches, and reduced range of motion.

 - Forward head posture